 Our policies are governed by German and European laws.
 This page explains our principles in simple language alongside excerpts from the relevant legal text of the EU’s General Data Protection Regulation (GDPR).

-What Makes Certain Data “Personal”?
+What Makes Data “Personal”?

-The European GDPR framework defines personally identifiable data (PII) as “any information that relates to an individual who can be directly or indirectly identified.”
+Article 4 (1) GDPR defines personal data (also known as personally identifiable data or PII) as “any information relating to an identified or identifiable natural person,” also known as a data subject, “who can be identified, directly or indirectly, in particular by reference to an identifier such as a name” or other information.
 Obvious data types that fall into this category are names and email addresses.
 But there are less obvious ones, too: Location information such as zip codes or geo-tracking; ethnicity, gender, religion, and other demographics; biometric data such as fingerprint scans or facial recognition; personal beliefs and political opinions; and web cookies can all be a form of personal data.

-There is also the issue of so-called pseudonymous data, which may also fall under the definition of PII if it is easy enough to identify someone from it.
+There is also the issue of pseudonymous data, which may also fall under the definition of PII if it is easy enough to identify someone from it.
 Art.
-4 (5) GDPR defines pseudonymization as “the processing of data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information, provided that such additional information is kept separately and is subject to technical and organisational measures to ensure that the personal data are not attributed to an identified or identifiable natural person.”
+4 (5) GDPR defines appropriate pseudonymization as “the processing of personal data in such a manner that the personal data can no longer be attributed to a specific data subject without the use of additional information,” which must be kept separately and not used to identify data subjects.
+The invasive practice of using pseudonymous data to identify people is commonly called fingerprinting.

 These definitions are helpful in understanding the scope and limitations of your privacy rights as an online citizen in the EU.
 Keep reading to see how they apply to this website in particular.